 If direct referral is granted can an applicant then decide not to proceed to the Environment Court?

 If a request for direct referral is granted, the applicant may still decide not to proceed to the Environment Court.
-The applicant must advise the council if the application is not proceeding to the Court.
+The applicant should advise the council if the application is not proceeding to the Court.

 If the application does not proceed to the Court, the application must be determined by the council.